Baltic Sea hypoxia: Impacts

 The deficiency of oxygen in bottom waters changes the types of organisms that live on the bottom.
 The species change from long-living, deep-burrowing, slow-growing animals to species that live on the sediment surface.
 They are small and fast-growing, and can tolerate low concentrations of oxygen.
 When oxygen concentrations are low enough only bacteria and fungi can survive, dead zones form.
 In the Baltic Sea, low oxygen concentrations also reduce the ability of cod to spawn in bottom waters.
 Cod spawning requires both high salinity and high oxygen concentrations for cod fry to develop, conditions that are rare in the Baltic Sea today.

 The lack of oxygen also increases the release of phosphorus from bottom sediments.
 Excess phosphorus in surface waters and the lack of nitrogen stimulates the growth of cyanobacteria.
 When the cyanobacteria die and sink to the bottom they consume oxygen leading to further hypoxia and more phosphorus is released from bottom sediments.
 This process creates a vicious circle of eutrophication that helps to sustain itself.

+Environmental Impact

+Hypoxia has severe consequences for marine ecosystems, including: